github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 If the annotations are related to a file already included in the PR, the annotations will also show up in the **Files changed** tab.

 ## Step 2.6.
-Automatically fixing RuboCop errors
+Automatically fix RuboCop errors

 If you've made it this far, kudos! 👏 You've already created a CI test.
 In this section, you'll add one more feature that uses RuboCop to automatically fix the errors it finds.
 You already added the "Fix this" button in the [previous section](#step-25-updating-the-check-run-with-ci-test-results).
 Now you'll add the code to handle the `requested_action` check run event triggered when someone clicks the "Fix this" button.